Sebs-Studio/MailPoet-Piwik-Add-on/README.md

 ## Description

-Enables you to track anylatics with Piwik in your newsletters.
+Enables you to track analytics's with Piwik in your newsletters.

 ## Localization
 * English (US)[Default] - always included. mailpoet-piwik-addon.pot file in language folder for translations.